 Development of new drugs is a multi-step process that requires discovery research to identify new compounds that can kill the pathogens; pre-clinical research to optimize the uptake, stability and safety of these compounds; and clinical testing to validate their efficacy in humans.
 Progression through this pipeline takes a long time (at least 5-10 years) and lots of money (millions of dollars); and most compounds fail at one stage or another.
 Therefore, they are never developed into useful drugs.
-At the Center for Infectious Disease Research, we largely focus on the earliest steps of the drug development pipeline.
+At CIDR, we largely focus on the earliest steps of the drug development pipeline.
 We apply cutting-edge technology, using a systems biology approach to better understand unique aspects of pathogen biology, which allows us to pinpoint critical “targets” for chemotherapeutic intervention.
-We often partner with scientists outside the Center (in both Academia and Pharma) to screen libraries of small molecules for activity against these targets, as well as against the infectious disease organisms themselves.
+We often partner with scientists outside CIDR (in both Academia and Pharma) to screen libraries of small molecules for activity against these targets, as well as against the infectious disease organisms themselves.